 Alexander was the son of Philip II, King of Macedonia, and Olympias, daughter of Neoptolemus I, King of Epirus.
-Legend says he was born on the same day that the Temple to Artemis at Ephesus (one of the seven wonders of the ancient world) burned down.
-No one knows for sure, but it was definitely in the summer of 356 BC.
-His name in Greek is Alexandros.
+According to legend he was born on the same day that the Temple to Artemis at Ephesus (one of the seven wonders of the ancient world) burned down.

 Alexander spent his early years observing the administration of his father and witnessed how the king transformed Macedonia into a great military power.
 Brave and courageous from an early age, Alexander first displayed his prowess when he successfully tamed an unruly stallion (Voukefalas) when he was just 12.